Eddie O'Brien (hurler): Inter-county

 In 1970 Cork were still regarded as one of the best teams in the country and expectations were high.
 At the start of the year Cork defeated New York with an aggregate score of 5-21 to 6-16 to take the National League title.
 It was O'Brien's second winners’ medal in the competition.
 For the third year in-a-row Cork qualified for the Munster final where Tipperary provided the opposition.
 It was the first eighty-minute final in the history of the provincial championship and a close affair developed.
 At the final whistle Cork were the victors by 3-10 to 3-8 and O'Brien captured his second Munster title.
 Cork later qualified for the All-Ireland final where Wexford were the opponents.
 On the night before the final O'Brien has admitted to sneaking away from the hotel where his team mates were staying and went to a pub in Dún Laoghaire where he drank nine pints of Guinness.
 This didn't affect his impact on the game the following day in a game that broke all records with a huge 64-point score line.
 O'Brien scored a hat-trick of goals to help his team to a 6-21 to 5-10 victory.
 It was his only All-Ireland medal.

+O'Brien was the last man to score a hat-trick in an All-Ireland SHC final until Lar Corbett in 2010.